atbashEE/atbash-demos/Faces4.0/readme.md

 ## architecture

 TODO Application with Faces and REST 'views'  Mainly demonstrates the Exception handling solution from the 'viewless' backend/service layer and translate it to Faces and JAX-RS.

+## chat

+websocket example using a chat app.